 Principles of physics, such as thermodynamics, heat transfer and mass transfer are applied to study fire retardant and fire suppression at a macroscale level.

 Fire has long been a major hazard in our lives.
 According to the NFPA 2011 statistics data, 35% of the fires that occurred in the US were structure fires, of which 84% were homes.
 Polymeric materials have been used almost everywhere in buildings, manufacturing, and chemical processes but most of these materials are highly combustible.
 When it is used as films, coatings and foams, those thin objects are even more combustible than bulk materials.
 To control those polymeric fires, flame retardant technology is becoming increasingly important.
 In general, flame retardant additives are incorporated in the polymer matrix to increase the time to ignition, improve self-extinguishing properties, decrease the heat release rate and prevent the formation of flammable drops.
 We are developing novel 1-D and 2-D materials as effective retardant fillers.
-The FTT cone calorimeter (ASTM E1354) and limiting oxygen index (ASTM D2863) are available in our lab for fire retardant testing.
+The cone calorimeter (ASTM E1354), FAA micro combustion calorimeter (ASTM D7309) and limiting oxygen index (ASTM D2863) are available in our lab (all by FTT) for fire retardant testing.

 Fire suppression in energy industries is important.
 Water suppresses fire through primary physical effects, such as water vapor displaces oxygen, cooling of solid fuel surface and flame zone, high latent heat of vaporization.
 Not many agents have a suppression capability better than water.
 However, the suppression capabilities of water could be even improved with chemical additives.
 Water can serve as transporting media for some agents, which makes it the ideal medium to deliver some chemical additives to the fire site.
 We believe the combining chemical effects with physical effects of water will increase suppression efficiency significantly.
 Besides water solutions, we also focus on high expansion foam, firefighting gel, and other novel soft materials with application in LNG and LPG fires.